-- Available through the Marathon County Highway Department, addresses the requirements regarding culverts, access width, slope, visibility and spacing.
-Marathon County issues driveway permits and implements access restrictions on all properties fronting a lettered county road. - 2.
-Wausau Metropolitan Area Planning Commission (MPO) - The MPO is responsible for completing/updating/assisting with several plans relating to transportation in the metropolitan area including: - Long Range Transportation Plan (LRTP) for the Wausau Metropolitan Area (1996) - The LRTP addresses needed improvements to the transportation system serving the Wausau urbanized area.
+Available through the Marathon County Highway Department, addresses the requirements regarding culverts, access width, slope, visibility and spacing.
+Marathon County issues driveway permits and implements access restrictions on all properties fronting a lettered county road.

+2. Wausau Metropolitan Area Planning Commission (MPO) - The MPO is responsible for completing/updating/assisting with several plans relating to transportation in the metropolitan area including:

+• Long Range Transportation Plan (LRTP) for the Wausau Metropolitan Area (1996)

+• The LRTP addresses needed improvements to the transportation system serving the Wausau urbanized area.
 LRTP recommendations are based on the relationship between land use policy and transportation facilities and services, including roadways, transit, bikeways, pedestrian ways, air, inter-city bus, and the movement of goods by air, rail, and truck.
-The 1996 plan was reaffirmed in 2001 and will be updated by 2005. - Local Arterial Circulation Plan (2000) - o The purpose of this plan was to guide public and private sector decisions concerning the infrastructure, right-of-way, Level of Service (LOS), land use compatibility, and safety needs of the local arterial transportation system over the next 20 to 30 years. - Transportation Improvement Program (TIP) - o The TIP includes all programmed transportation projects receiving federal and/or state funds.
-The TIP for 2005 2007 was adopted in 2005 and is updated every two years. - Wausau Area Transit System (WATS) Transit Development Plan (TDP) (1999) - The TDP is updated every five years and provides a five-year capital improvement program and service recommendation plan.
-This plan is being updated in 2005. - 3.
-Wisconsin Deportment of Transportation (WDOT) - WDOT has completed several statewide plans relating to most modes of transportation, including: - Wisconsin State Highway Plan 2020 - Oconsiders the highway system's current condition, analyzes future uses, assesses financial constraints and outlines strategies to address Wisconsin's preservation, traffic movement, and safety needs.
-The plan is updated every six years to reflect changing transportation technologies, travel demand and economic conditions in Wisconsin. - Wisconsin Pedestrian Policy Plan 2020 - Outlines statewide and local measures to increase walking and promote pedestrian safety.
-The plan also clarifies the WDOT role in addressing pedestrian issues and meeting pedestrian needs by establishing policies for better integrating pedestrian travel into the transportation system.
+The 1996 plan was reaffirmed in 2001 and will be updated by 2005.

+• Local Arterial Circulation Plan (2000)

+• The purpose of this plan was to guide public and private sector decisions concerning the infrastructure, right-of-way, Level of Service (LOS), land use compatibility, and safety needs of the local arterial transportation system over the next 20 to 30 years.

+• Transportation Improvement Program (TIP)

+• The TIP includes all programmed transportation projects receiving federal and/or state funds.
+The TIP for 2005 - 2007 was adopted in 2005 and is updated every two years.

+• Wausau Area Transit System (WATS) Transit Development Plan (TDP) (1999)

+• The TDP is updated every five years and provides a five-year capital improvement program and service recommendation plan.
+This plan is being updated in 2005.

+3. Wisconsin Deportment of Transportation (WDOT) - WDOT has completed several statewide plans relating to most modes of transportation, including:

-Wisconsin Bicycle Transportation Plan 2020
+• Wisconsin State Highway Plan 2020